rguatteri/python_for_healthcare/02_medication_demand_forecasting/README.md

 | `Quantity Sold` | Number of medication units sold in the recorded transaction |
 | `Price` | Recorded price associated with the medication sale |

-The table below displays the first five observations in the dataset:

 | Date Sold | Med_name | Med_class | Quantity Sold | Price |
 |---|---|---|---:|---:|
 | 07/05/2021 | Clotrimazole Topical Cream (2%) | Antifungal | 66 | 86.9 |